sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     - Xamarin.Forms class library - use this to create a Xamarin Forms class library
     - Xamarin UI Test App (Cross Platform) - use this to create a cross-platform UI test project

-    Under the iOS and Android nodes, you'll see a UI Test App template for iOS and Android respectively.
-These are used to create Xamarin platform-specific UI test projects.
+    Under the Android, iPhone, iPad and Apple Watch nodes, you'll see other types of applications that Xamarin allows you to create, like Games, Apple Watch, Android Wear, and UI Test apps.

     > **Note**: The difference between a shared project and a portable project is the unit of sharing.
 Portable projects share compile code (binaries) while shared projects share source code.